openhab/website/about/events/2019-04-27-smart-home-day.md

 tags:
   - smarthomeday
 ---
 The openHAB Foundation organises another Smart Home Day at the Hochschule Darmstadt.
+It is an half-day event from 11am-2:30pm and it is free for anybody to attend, but you need to register.
+The event is co-located with the foundation's General Assembly for the members, which starts at 3pm at the same venue.